-I'm saying this not just to point out that Keith was wrong, but to stress how easily you can use PuzzleScript to give you a working game.
-In the 20 minutes of time I had before I needed to head to the pub I worked out what the most basic commands in the game engine would achieve and created my own items and avatar by fiddling with the colours and pixel patterns in a pre-existing level editor.
+I'm saying this not just to point out that Keith was wrong, but to stress how easily PuzzleScript can give you a working game.
+In the 20 minutes before I needed to head to the pub I worked out what the most basic commands in the game engine would achieve and created my own items and avatar by fiddling with the colours and pixel patterns in a pre-existing level editor.
 The end result was insanely straightforward but, crucially, worked as a puzzle game.

 The anatomy of the PuzzleScript script is as follows: